JovanMoolah/GesturetoSpeech/README.md

 For Translation to work, please uncomment Argos translate package and download desired model.
 Models can be found here: https://github.com/argosopentech/argos-translate/blob/master/argostranslate/languages.csv For example, English to Spanish would be: from_code="en", to_code="es"

+# Dataset
+The original dataset for the model can be found here: https://universe.roboflow.com/asl-pose/american-sign-language-pose-dataset/dataset/27

+The dataset used to train the model can be found here: https://www.kaggle.com/datasets/jovanmoolah1/asl-pose-various-backgrounds

 # Testing
 The application was run on RTX 4060 GPU and a 30 FPS webcam.
 Capture speed averaged 30 to 45 gestures a minute.